-The financial statements of the Eastern Caribbean Central Bank comprise the statement of financial position as at 31 March 2024, the statements of profit or loss, profit or loss and other comprehensive income, changes in equity and cash flows for the year then ended, and notes, comprising material accounting policies and other explanatory information.
+The financial statements of the Eastern Caribbean Central Bank comprise the statement of financial position as at 31 March 2025, the statements of profit or loss, profit or loss and other comprehensive income, changes in equity and cash flows for the year then ended, and notes, comprising significant accounting policies and other explanatory information.

-The financial statements were audited by PricewaterhouseCoopers in accordance with International Standards on Auditing (ISAs).
+The financial statements were audited by Pricewaterhouse Coopers Eastern Caribbean in accordance with International Standards on Auditing (ISAs).